 Mandarin Apple Cake

 Everything is better with cake!
 At least in my world it is.
-It had to be a cake then to ring in the new year.
+It had to be a cake to ring in the new year.
 Upside down cakes, with apples and pears have been my recent obsession.
 With a jar of mandarins in the fridge, apples in the basket and a holiday around the corner, baking them into a dessert to be shared with friends was the most sound solution.
 As I said, cakes are my favourite!

-Without adieu, presenting upside down Mandarin-Apple cake.
+Without further delay, presenting upside down Mandarin-Apple cake.

 Cooking time: 1 hour.
 Active: 25 minutes, Prep Time: 15-20 minutes.

 2-3 medium apples, peeled, de-seeded and chopped,